ixboy/ixboy/README.md

    **🥅 2021 Goals:**
    - Contribute more to Open Source projects.
-   - increase my knowledge in Programing and Cyber security.
+   - increase my knowledge in Programming and Cyber security.
    - be more creative.
    - Learn new human speaking Language.